 - Readiness Tests: Students may be given readiness tests prior to enrolling and entering Kindergarten. - Achievement Tests: Each grade is administered an achievement test on a yearly basis.
 Scores are recorded as part of each student's permanent school record.
-Parents are encouraged to discuss their child's results with the teacher, Headmaster, or Administrative Assistant.
+Parents are encouraged to discuss their child's results with the teacher, Head of School, or Administrative Assistant.